RituVerma6668/Rockbuster_Sql_Project/README.md

 Since most if this data exists on different tables, the main difficulty was in finding the correct keys and methods to use to join and filter those tables correctly and efficiently.

 In the end, the data we retrieved and organized was exported into CSV files and further visualized in Tableau.
+Here is <a href = "https://public.tableau.com/app/profile/ritu.verma3648/viz/Tableaufirstfile_16846916122550/Story1?publish=yes"> Tableau first file | Tableau Public </a>
-Here is a link to my final project, and here is a picture of the database ERD for reference:
+to my final project, and here is a picture of the database ERD for reference:
 ---
 ![image](https://github.com/user-attachments/assets/ba7971da-a694-4940-9ff1-2a768f50f17b)